doctrine/mongodb-odm/docs/en/reference/architecture.rst

    identity that is associated with a DocumentManager and whose persistence is thus managed.
--  A DETACHED document instance is an instance with a persistent identity that is not (or no longer) associated with an DocumentManager and a UnitOfWork.
+-  A DETACHED document instance is an instance with a persistent identity that is not (or no longer) associated with a DocumentManager and a UnitOfWork.
 -  A REMOVED document instance is an instance with a persistent identity, associated with a DocumentManager, that will be removed